strongbox/strongbox-docs/docs/knowledge-base/layout-providers.md

+# Layout Providers

+## Introduction

-The different layout formats (like Maven, NuGet, NPM and so on) are implemented as what we call "layout providers".
+The different layout formats (like Maven, NuGet, NPM and so on) are implemented as what we call `layout providers`.

 Layout providers are responsible for handling things like:

 - Deployment of artifacts
 - Resolving of artifacts
 - Management of artifacts
 - Implementation of commands and features, specific only to the respective layout provider

-# Information For Developers

-The code for the layout providers is located under the [strongbox-storage-layout-providers](https://github.com/strongbox/strongbox/tree/master/strongbox-storage/strongbox-storage-layout-providers/).

-For more details on how to implement your own layout provider, please check the guide on [[How To Implement Your Own Repository Format]].
+## See also

+* [Writing a layout provider]
+* [Built-in providers]

+[Writing a layout provider]: ../developer-guide/layout-providers/how-to-implement-your-own-repository-format.md
+[Built-in providers]: ../developer-guide/layout-providers/maven-2-layout-provider.md